 This option is available for students who wish to design their own program in area studies, such as European studies or American studies, or in a policy area of particular interest.
 The program is designed with a department adviser and includes seven additional courses, at least two of which are taken at the 300 level.

-MINOR IN HISTORIC PRESERVATION
+MINOR IN HISTORIC PRESERVATION Required courses:

-American History to 1865

-American Material Culture
+HIS 124 American History to 1865 HIS 316 American Material Culture

-or

-American and 20th Century Art
+FA 237 American and 20th Century Art

-Internship